Stradone, County Cavan

-Stradone is a village located in County Cavan, Ireland.
+Stradone (/str@'doun/ stra-DOH'N) is a village located in County Cavan, Ireland.
 It is situated in the civil parish of Larah 10 km from Cavan, near the N3 road between Cavan and Virginia.
 Stradone was classified as a 'small village' in the Cavan County Council Development Plan 2014-2020.

 Location

 Stradone is a small village approximately 10 km east of Cavan.
 It is located just off the National Route N3, Dublin to Cavan, where the R165 regional road and L6046 local road converge.
 It is situated in the Stradone Local Electoral Area.

 History

 Evidence of ancient settlement in the area includes a number of ringfort sites in the neighbouring townlands of Aghagolrick and Raheelagh.

 A large estate house in the area, Stradone House, was built between 1828 and 1835 by architect John Benjamin Keane for the landowning Burrows family.
 While this burned down in 1921, during the Irish War of Independence and was subsequently demolished, a number of surrounding buildings (including stables and a gate lodge) remain.